annaberezov/miniVisualNovel/chapter3/chapter3.md

 - [Try to talk with Eric](./3.1/b.md)
 - [Stay silent](./3.1/c.md)

-Alex pulls open the metal door and we all head straight to our desks, there is a ton to do.
+Once we reach our office, Alex pulls open the metal door and we all head straight to our desks, there is a ton to do.
 As I sit down to start working, I notice that the F key is no longer on my keyboard.
 Before I can say anything, Eric calls out to the room

 	Eric: OK guys, very funny.
 Who took my E key from my keyboard?

+It's obvious that despite his giggles, Eric is quite annoyed by this...

 - [“Someone also took the F from my keyboard”](./3.2/a.md)
 - [“It was Alex, I am also missing the F from my keyboard”](./3.2/b.md)